 This year, across Visual Trends, Adobe grouped its findings into 3 subsections: ‘Mood-boosting colour’, ‘Compassionate Collective’ and ‘Breath of Fresh Air.’
 Across Design Trends ‘Austere Romanticism’ ‘Vintage Vaporwave’ and ‘Back to Bauhaus’ lead the charge, and across Video, Media Replacement, Transformative Transitions and Handheld were growing traction.
 We touch on three which we feel have greatest commercial relevancy and are most important for startups to take note of.

-Collective action, the power of direct activism, mutual aid, strength, empathy and support were frequently occurring themes when summarising ‘Compassionate Collective’; “Agencies and brands are answering with campaigns that take a democratized approach to imagery, centering a diverse array of individual expressions.”
+Collective action, the power of direct activism, mutual aid, strength, empathy and support were frequently occurring themes when summarising ‘Compassionate Collective’; “Agencies and brands are answering with campaigns that take a democratised approach to imagery, centring a diverse array of individual expressions.”
 Consumers want to connect with brands that demonstrate their shared values and portray a sense of ‘we’re all in this together’.

 In times of strife, people want to be uplifted and colour has an incredible ability to do this.
 Adobe noted that ‘Bright, saturated, spectrums of colour’ were high on the agenda: “saturated colours have the happy psychological effect of making us feel more awake and alive, lifting our mood when we are down and giving us a shot of much-needed energy.”